charl-potgieter/ArchInstall/Readme.txt

 Run ArchInstall.sh
 -----------------------------
+ - Ensure target disk is formatted EXT4 and boot flag is set on.
+(If preparing the install in Virtualbox can use Diskprepar.sh code in this repository.
  - Boot live iso and download this script using curl as below
  - curl -L https://raw.githubusercontent.com/charl-potgieter/ArchInstall/master/ArchInstall.sh > installscript.sh
  - make executable with chmod 755 installscipt.sh